Course Code: cp3

 Have you ever wanted to create a self-paced presentation to show students at a computer station?
 In this lesson, you'll create an interactive slide show that allows your students to explore information at their own pace.
 You'll also learn how to design a home slide with hyperlinks to as many individual slides as you need.

-In this final lesson, you will learn how to add notes to a PowerPoint presentation.
-You will also create handouts to go with your slide show.
-You will practice using the Rehearse Timings and Record Slide Show options to set up a show to automatically advance.
-Then you will see how PowerPoint’s Package Presentation for CD feature allows you to take your slide show wherever you want.
-You will also learn how to email a presentation, create a video of your slide show, discover how to upload a slide show to a Web server, and present a slide show online in real time.
+In the final lesson, you'll see how PowerPoint's Package Presentation for CD feature allows you to take your slide show wherever you want!
+You'll also learn how to email a presentation, create a video of your slide show, discover how to upload a slide show to a Web server, and present a slide show online in real time.
 Get ready to share your presentations just about anywhere!

 Tracy Loffer holds a master's degree in Education in Curriculum and Instruction.
 She has been involved in education for twenty years, as a music educator and technology trainer.
 She has also worked in the private sector as a trainer of domestic and international technology franchisees as well as a writer and developmental editor of educational technology materials.

 A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.